--, Head; Mis.
-Madeline C. Blum, Ruth Bonès, Mis.
-Eleanor Hibben, Margaret Humphrey, Jean McEwen, Mis.
-Elsie McMurry, Mis.
-Jean Rosseau, Mis.
-Mary Ryan, Frances Spratt, Evelyn Stout, Vivian White, Shirley Wilson, Frances E. Young.
+--Head; Mrs. Madeline C. Blum, Ruth Bonés, Rachel Dardis, Mrs. Eleanor Hibben, Margaret Humphrey, Jean McEwen, Mrs. Elsie McMurry, Mrs. Martha Miller, Mrs. Mary Ryan, Adeline Snellman, Frances Spratt, Evelyn Stout, Vivian White, Frances E. Young.

-The Department of Textiles and Clothing aims to assist students in developing discrimination in the choice of textiles and apparel, in increasing creative abilities and acquiring aesthetic judgment, in becoming familiar with the chemical and physical properties and aesthetic qualities of textiles important to the consumer in the purchase and maintenance of clothing and textile furnishings, in making intelligent use of market facilities in the buying of apparel, in understanding the relation of clothing to human behavior, and in becoming aware of family clothing practices and their relation to family resources and needs.
+The Department of Textiles and Clothing aims to assist students in developing discrimination in the choice of apparel and textiles, in gaining an increased appreciation of good taste in dress, in becoming familiar with the chemical and physical properties of textile fabrics important to the consumer in the purchase and maintenance of clothing and textile furnishings, in making intelligent use of market facilities in the buying of apparel, in understanding the relationship of clothing to human behavior, and in becoming aware of family clothing practices and their relation to family resources and needs.

-The undergraduate student who wishes preprofessional training will be expected to take the department major: Textiles and Clothing 141, 170, and 210, and an additional nine hours distributed in the two areas of textiles and clothing.

-The study of textiles and clothing is closely related to the physical sciences, social sciences, and the humanities, and therefore, courses in chemistry, physics, mathematics, economics, psychology, anthropology, history, and fine arts will contribute materially to the work in this department.
+The student who wishes preprofessional training will be expected to take the department major: Textiles and Clothing 141, 170, and 210, and an additional nine hours distributed in the two areas of textiles and clothing.
+Electives in the fine arts, psychology, chemistry, physics, economics, sociology, anthropology, and history will contribute materially to work in this department.

-141. CLOTHING CONSTRUCTION AND SELECTION.
+141. Clothing Construction and Selection.
 Fall and spring.
 Credit three hours.
-Each section limited to 20 students.
-Miss Wilson.
+Each section limited to twenty students.
+Misses Dardis, Humphrey, Mrs. Miller, and Miss Spratt.